tyler-technologies-oss/forge/README.md

 ### HTML

-Now the text-field component can be used anywhere in the html:
+Now the text-field and button components can be used anywhere in the html:

 ```html
 <forge-text-field>